Economy of the Philippines: Mining and extraction

-The Philippines is rich in mineral and geothermal energy resources.
-In 2019, it produced 1928 MW of electricity from geothermal sources (% of total electricity production).
-A 1989 discovery of natural gas reserves in the Malampaya oil fields off the island of Palawan is being used to generate electricity in three gas-powered plants.
 Philippine gold, nickel, copper, palladium and chromite deposits are among the largest in the world.
 Other important minerals include silver, coal, gypsum, and sulphur.
 Significant deposits of clay, limestone, marble, silica, and phosphate exist.

 About 60 percent of total mining production are accounted for by non-metallic minerals, which contributed substantially to the industry's steady output growth between 1993 and 1998, with the value of production growing 58 percent.
 Philippine mineral exports amounted to US$4.22 billion in 2020.
 Low metal prices, high production costs, lack of investment in infrastructure, and a challenge to the new mining law have contributed to the mining industry's overall decline.

 The industry rebounded starting in late 2004 when the Supreme Court upheld the constitutionality of an important law permitting foreign ownership of Philippines mining companies.
 In 2019, the country was the 2nd largest world producer of nickel and the 4th largest world producer of cobalt.
-According to Philippine Statistics Authority, the total monetary value of four key metallic minerals which were appraised to Class A namely: copper, chromite, gold and nickel were valued at US$9.01 billion in 2022.
+According to Philippine Statistics Authority, the total monetary value of four key metallic minerals which were appraised to Class A namely: copper, chromite, gold and nickel were valued at US$10.23 billion in 2025.
 Class A mineral resources are commercially recoverable that could contribute to economy annually.